dfdao/game/README.md

 # Workspaces & Packages

-The Dark Forest monorepo is managed using [yarn workspaces](https://classic.yarnpkg.com/en/docs/workspaces).
+The Dark Forest monorepo is managed using [npm workspaces](https://docs.npmjs.com/cli/v8/using-npm/workspaces).
 To add a new project to the monorepo, you must add it to the `workspaces` array inside the root `package.json`.

 **Note:** We use globs for anything in `packages/` so you don't need to update the workspaces for a new package.